Transport yourself into the future with Osaka Kansai World Expo 2025. Find transformative technology and tens of millions of visitors.

 Getting around

 The closest train station is Cosmosquare Station on the Chuo and New Tram lines.
-In addition, there will be shuttle buses operating from major stations, including Sakurajima Station, Shin-Osaka Station, Osaka Station (North), Osaka Station (South), Namba Station, Nakanoshima Station and more.
+In addition, there are shuttle buses operating from major stations, including Sakurajima Station, Shin-Osaka Station, Osaka Station (North), Osaka Station (South), Namba Station, Nakanoshima Station and more.
 Keep in mind that you’ll need to book these in advance.
+See the complete list and details here.

 How to get there from Tokyo